 2. Position your cursor within the text box of the Profile Description where you would like the image to appear.

-3. Use Ctrl+V to paste the image directly into the Genovo HTML Editor as you would if you were pasting an image into a Word doc.
+3. Use Ctrl+V to paste the image directly into the Genovo HTML Editor, just as you would if you were pasting an image into a Word doc.

 4. You may find that you need to resize the image that you paste in so it fits correctly within the page when the report is downloaded to Word.
 This is easy enough to do.
 Simply right click your mouse on the image.
 This will then open a drop down menu where you can select image properties.